sys.dm_db_resource_stats (Azure SQL Database and Azure SQL Managed Instance)

 |avg_memory_usage_percent||decimal (5,2)||Average memory utilization in percentage of the limit of the service tier.

-This includes memory used for storage of In-Memory OLTP objects.
+This includes memory used for buffer pool pages and storage of In-Memory OLTP objects.

 |xtp_storage_percent||decimal (5,2)||Storage utilization for In-Memory OLTP in percentage of the limit of the service tier (at the end of the reporting interval).
 This includes memory used for storage of the following In-Memory OLTP objects: memory-optimized tables, indexes, and table variables.
 It also includes memory used for processing ALTER TABLE operations.